jdggraaf/RocketMap/README_TOOLS.md

 =========

 Effectively bring accounts to a level 5/20/30 by looting pokestops and catching pokemon at a predefined set of locations, repeatedly if necessary.
 Not relly many config options.
-With double xp the fast-levelup flag should be used, optionally also the "non-stop" flag to run until all accounts are don.
+With double xp the "fast-levelup" flag should be used, optionally also the "non-stop" flag to run until all accounts are done.
+The sample config in the config folder is optimal.

 Usage: levelUp accountfile